Health Tips

 What is melatonin?

-Melatonin or “ sleep hormone ” is secreted from a small part of the brain: the pineal or epiphysis gland.
-This hormone regulates and controls periods of sleep but also body temperature, the stability of hormones and even the spread of blood in the body.
+Melatonin, orthe "sleep hormone,"is secreted from a small part of the brain called the pineal gland or epiphysis.
+This hormone regulates and controls sleep cycles, aswell asbody temperature, hormone stability, and even blood flow throughout the body.

-The pineal gland indicates to the brain the times of sleep and wake-up in particular by the interval of brightness - dark for night, light for day.
+The pineal gland tells the brain when to sleep and wake up, mainly through the light-dark cycle—dark for night, light for day.

-Because of its sleep-regulating properties , melatonin is often used in the form of dietary supplements to help treat sleep disorders and jet lag disorders.
+Due to its sleep-regulating properties, melatonin is often used in dietary supplements to help treat sleep disorders and jet lag.

-When light is dim or absent, the pineal gland releases melatonin into the bloodstream.
-This hormone then induces changes in the body that promote sleep, such as lowering body temperature and decreasing brain activity.
+When light is low or absent, the pineal gland releases melatonin into the bloodstream.
+This hormone then induces changes in the body that promote sleep, such as a drop in body temperature and decreased brain activity.

 There are several reasons why melatonin secretion may be disrupted, including:

-1. Light: when we are exposed to strong light, such as the blue light emitted by screens, this can impact or even suppress the production of melatonin.
+1. Light: when we are exposed to bright light, such as the blue light emitted by screens, it can impact or even suppress melatonin production.

 3. Changes in sleep patterns caused by night work or jet lag can also disrupt melatonin production.

-4. Certain medical conditions such as restless legs syndrome, sleep apnea, depression or anxiety can cause disruption of melatonin secretion .
+4. Certain medical conditions such as restless legs syndrome, sleep apnea, depression, or anxiety can cause melatonin secretion to become disrupted.

-1. Sleep problems, if you have difficulty falling asleep or staying asleep during the night.
+1. Sleep disorders, if you have difficulty falling asleep or staying asleep during the night.

-2. Jet lag: When you travel to a different time zone.
-Taking melatonin before bed can make it easier to adjust to a new time zone and help regulate your circadian rhythm.
+2. Jet lag: when traveling to a different time zone.
+Taking melatonin before bedtime can make it easier to adjust to a new time zone and help regulate your circadian rhythm.

 3. Shift work: If you work nights or shifts, your sleep pattern may also be disrupted.

-Thus, food supplements based on melatonin can be considered to make it easier to fall asleep, reduce nighttime awakenings and enjoy restful sleep.
+Thus, melatonin-based dietary supplements can be considered to help you fall asleep, reduce nighttime awakenings, and enjoy restful sleep.

-Discover our 100% organic, vegan and gluten-free food supplements from Santarome Bio, enriched with melatonin and plants known for their sleep benefits.
-Enjoy restful sleep with our all-natural formulas!
+Discover our 100% organic, vegan, and gluten-free dietary supplements from Santarome Bio, enriched with melatonin and plants known for their sleep-promoting benefits.
+Enjoy restful sleep thanks to our all-natural formulas!

-Our Organic Bonne Nuit gummies are the ideal way to promote relaxation and physical and mental well-being, while ensuring quality sleep.
-No need for water, enjoy them alone, with their good cherry flavor, for maximum pleasure!
+Our Somnifor gummies are the ideal way to promote relaxation and physical and mental well-being, while ensuring quality sleep.
+No need for water, enjoy them on their own.

 Santarome Bio understands the importance of a good night's sleep.
-To regain restful sleep, our Somnifor 4 Actions tablets are specifically formulated to treat sleep disorders and restore your vitality during the day.
+To help you get back to restful sleep, our Somnifor 4 Actions tablets are specifically formulated to treat sleep disorders and restore your vitality during the day.

 The dangers of melatonin